-Python List Reverse Example | reverse() Tutorial is today’s topic.
-The list reverse() method reverses the sorting order of the items.
+Python List reverse() is an inbuilt function that reverses the sorting order of the items.
+The reverse() function doesn’t return any value.
 It takes no parameters.
-The reverse() function doesn’t return any value.
 It only reverses the elements and updates the list.
-The method reverse() reverses objects of the list in place.
+List reverse() reverses objects of the list in place.

 Python List Reverse Example

 Reversing a list is a standard operation in Python programming.

 For example, imagine you had the sorted list of the employee names that your code displays in alphabetical (A-Z) order.

 Some of your users would like to view the employee list so that the names are in the reverse alphabetical order.
 How are you going to flip the order of this existing list on its head?